Glenn Gissler

-Glenn Gissler is an American interior designer, based in New York City.
+Glenn Gissler (born 1957) is an American interior designer, based in New York City.
 He is the owner of Glenn Gissler Design, Inc.

 Gissler is known for his residential design work with such clients as fashion designer Michael Kors and comedy club impresario Caroline Hirsch.
 He has also consulted on residential projects for fashion designer Calvin Klein, hotelier Ian Schrager and other leaders in the financial and entertainment worlds.

 In naming him one of New York's Top 50 Designers, New York Spaces wrote: "Gissler's interior design practice is a culmination of a lifelong interest in 20th-century art, literature, fashion, historic preservation, and architectural history.
 These interests are manifest in work that is stylistically diverse, but beautifully crafted and integrated into the architecture of the space."

 Early life

 Gissler was born on September 13, 1957, in Lake Forest, Illinois, and raised in Milwaukee, Wisconsin.
 His father, Sig Gissler, a former editor of the Milwaukee Journal, is a retired adjunct professor of journalism at Columbia University and the former administrator of the Pulitzer Prize, and his mother, Mary Gissler, is a retired nurse.
 Gissler first showed interest in the world of art and design as a 9-year-old when he began enrolling in a variety of painting courses.
 He specialized in nudes and the human form.